-- audited financial statements

-- proof of Financial Industry Regulatory Authority (FINRA) certification

-- proof of Texas registration

-- completed City broker/dealer questionnaire

-- policy certification of review of the City's investment policy signed by an authorized representative of the organization to include acknowledgment that the firm has implemented reasonable procedures and controls in an effort not to sell investments to the City unauthorized by policy.
+- audited financial statements - proof of Financial Industry Regulatory Authority (FINRA) certification - proof of Texas registration - policy certification of review of the City's investment policy signed by an authorized representative of the organization to include acknowledgment that the firm has implemented reasonable procedures and controls in an effort not to sell investments to the City unauthorized by policy.

-3. List of Qualified Brokers
+C. List of Qualified Brokers